-We know the last few months have been difficult and we really appreciate the effort our residents have made in following the social distancing, self-isolation and shielding rules.
+We really appreciate the effort our residents have made in following the social distancing, self-isolation and shielding rules.

 It is important that everyone follows the new rules to keep safe.
 Recent changes in the law now give the police power to act where they are not being followed.

 To protect the wellbeing of everyone living in sheltered housing please follow the advice below:

 By doing this we know that they are well and don’t need anything.
 If you need any support, please contact us.

 Please remember – in an emergency residents can get assistance 24 hours a day through the pendant alarm call system.

 If you receive support from health and social care organisations, for example; if you have care provided for you through the local authority or health care system, this will continue as normal.
 Your health or social care provider will be asked to take additional precautions to make sure that you are protected.
 The advice for formal carers is included in the Home care provision.